Lukepancrazi9/meet-app/README.md

 I should be able to filter events by city
 So that I can see a list of events taking place in that city.

-Scenario: User filters events by a selected city
+Scenario: User filters events by a selected city <br />
     - Given the user is on the events page <br />
     - When the user selects a specific city from the city filter dropdown <br />
     - Then the list of events should display only events happening in that particular city